-Your Care Coordination Team talks with you about the needs that have been identified through the assessment and what your goals and priorities are for your child and family.
-All of this information helps you and your Care Coordination Team to develop a care coordination plan for your child that will be written and sent to you and others that you identify, such as your child's doctor.
-The plan is designed to help you set and track goals, to make sure your child's care is coordinated between various providers, and to provide clear communication among everyone who helps care for your child.
+Your Care Coordination Team talks with you about your identified needs and what your goals and priorities are for your child and family.
+All of this information helps you and your Care Coordination Team develop a care coordination plan for your child that will be written and sent to you and other supports you identify, such as your child's doctor.
+The plan is person-centered, meaning that it focuses on what is important to you and what is important for you.
+It's designed to help you set and track goals, to make sure your child's care is coordinated between various providers and to provide clear communication among everyone who helps care for your child